nordnet/cordova-universal-links-plugin/README.md

 where
 - `<URI>` - url that you want to test;
 - `<PACKAGE>` - your application's package name.

+**Note:** if you didn't configure your website for UL support - then most likely after executing `adb` command you will see chooser dialog with multiple applications (at least browser and your test app).
+This happens because you are trying to view web content, and this can be handled by several applications.
+Just choose your app and proceed.
+If you configured your website as [described above](#configuring-for-android) - then no dialog is shown and your application will be launched directly.

 Let's create new application to play with:
 1. Create new Cordova project and add Android platform to it: